logo

 2- Department of Pharmacognosy and Botany, Danylo Halytsky Lviv National Medical University, Pekarska,69., Lviv, Ukraine , pharmacognosy.org.ua@ukr.net

-Objective: Ultraviolet (UV) radiation, a component of the solar electromagnetic spectrum, acts not only as an environmental stressor but also as a biological stimulus.
-Medicinal plants exposed to UV—particularly UV-B and UV-C wavelengths—often exhibit enhanced synthesis of secondary metabolites, including flavonoids, phenolic compounds, alkaloids, and terpenoids.
-These compounds are widely recognized for their antioxidant, anti-inflammatory, anticancer, and antibacterial properties.
-The primary aim of this review is to examine the impact of different UV wavelengths and doses on the chemical composition and therapeutic potential of medicinal plants.
+Objective: Ultraviolet (UV) radiation, a component of the solar electromagnetic spectrum, functions both as an environmental stressor and a biological stimulus.
+Medicinal plants exposed to UV particularly UV-B and UV-C wavelengths often show enhanced synthesis of secondary metabolites, including flavonoids, phenolic compounds, alkaloids, and terpenoids.
+These metabolites are well recognized for their antioxidant, anti-inflammatory, anticancer, and antibacterial properties.
+This review aims to examine the effects of different UV wavelengths and doses on the chemical composition and therapeutic potential of medicinal plants.

-Methodology: A comprehensive survey of the literature from 2000 to 2025 was conducted, encompassing studies on diverse plant species and genotypes.
-These plants were subjected to UVA, UVB, or UVC irradiation, alone or in combination with other environmental factors, such as drought stress or hormonal treatments.
-Key outcomes analyzed included growth parameters, photosynthetic activity, phenolic and antioxidant content, and alkaloid production.
+Methodology: A comprehensive literature survey from 2000 to 2025 was conducted, covering diverse plant species and genotypes exposed to UVA, UVB, or UVC radiation, alone or in combination with environmental factors such as drought stress or hormonal treatments.
+Key parameters analyzed included growth characteristics, photosynthetic activity, phenolic and antioxidant content, and alkaloid production.

-Results: Evidence indicates that controlled UV exposure can significantly elevate secondary metabolite accumulation, enhance antioxidant activity, and improve the pharmacological properties of medicinal plants.
-Conversely, excessive UV exposure may impair growth and induce cellular damage.
-Notably, the combination of UV with hormonal treatments or salicylic acid frequently upregulated gene expression in metabolic pathways associated with bioactive compound synthesis.
-Intensity, duration, and wavelength of UV radiation were found to be critical determinants in modulating chemical composition and biological activity.
+Results: Controlled UV exposure was found to significantly enhance secondary metabolite accumulation, increase antioxidant activity, and improve the pharmacological properties of medicinal plants.
+In contrast, excessive UV exposure could impair growth and induce cellular damage.
+The combination of UV with hormonal treatments or salicylic acid frequently upregulated gene expression in metabolic pathways associated with bioactive compound synthesis.
+The intensity, duration, and wavelength of UV radiation were critical determinants of chemical composition and biological activity.

-Conclusion: Appropriately dosed and timed UV radiation represents a promising strategy for augmenting secondary metabolite production and enhancing the therapeutic value of medicinal plants.
-This approach has clear implications for optimizing cultivation practices and developing effective plant-based pharmaceuticals.
+Conclusion: Appropriately timed and dosed UV radiation represents a promising strategy to augment secondary metabolite production and enhance the therapeutic value of medicinal plants.
+These findings have important implications for optimizing cultivation practices and developing effective plant-based pharmaceuticals.

 Type of Study: Review/Systemtic review | Subject: Herbal Drugs